-For sustainable notepads and notebooks you have a few to choose from:
+For sustainable notepads and notebooks, you have a few to choose from:

 These are made by PML Studios, you can choose between 30 and 60 sheets and they are 5" x 7" in size and come in packs of three and six.
-PML is based in the USA and is run by Pauline M. Lewis, who is an award-winning artist based in New York.
+PML is based in the USA and is run by Pauline M. Lewis, an award-winning artist based in New York.

-These spiral notebooks are made with 100% recycled paper and the cover is made of Kraft paper, durable and compostable.
+These spiral notebooks are made with 100% recycled paper, and the cover is made of Kraft paper, durable and compostable.
 A good alternative to plastic or hardcover journal.
 And they are super affordable.

-This Canadian company is based in Quebec and they run an award-winning sustainable paper mill.
+This Canadian company is based in Quebec, and they run an award-winning sustainable paper mill.
 Ecojot is a family-run business founded in 2007 by brother and sister team Mark and Carolyn Gavin.
 Their love for paper and great design has enabled them to create a sustainable brand made entirely in Toronto, Canada.

-For the budget-conscious (who isn't these days?) you can choose Northbooks Notebook/Journals, these are 5x8 in size and made with paper that is Forest Stewardship Council Certified.
+For the budget-conscious (who isn't these days?), you can choose Northbooks Notebook/Journals.
+These are 5x8 in size and made with paper that is Forest Stewardship Council Certified.
 They also work with Eden Projects, so each time you place an order, they plant a tree!

-Probably the most eco friendly paper is one that is tree-free.... banana's anyone?
-Ecopaper's Tree-Free Banana Paper Notebooks and Journals are made from the waste generated from coffee, mangoes, hemp, tobacco, sugar cane and lemons!
+Probably the most eco-friendly paper is tree-free.... banana, anyone?
+Ecopaper's Tree-Free Banana Paper Notebooks and Journals are made from the waste of coffee, mangoes, hemp, tobacco, sugar cane, and lemons!
 They are also chlorine-free.

-But I think if my mom explained to me that how bad the plastic waste that is created is, I would have been happy to choose a plainer one.
-I mean you have the option to decorate the front yourself, which can be fun.
+But I think if my mom explained to me how bad the plastic waste that is created is, I would have been happy to choose a plainer one.
+I mean, you have the option to decorate the front yourself, which can be fun.

-Here are three eco friendly binders to choose from:
+Here are three eco-friendly binders to choose from:

-The Guided Products Recycled ReBinder are made with recycled chipboard.
+The Guided Products Recycled ReBinder is made with recycled chipboard.
 They can fit about 100 sheets and have 0.5” rings.
-Each ReBinder comes with a one-page labelling system at no extra charge on which you can easily print to customize the front, spine, and back.
+Each ReBinder comes with a one-page labeling system at no extra charge, which you can easily print to customize your binder's front, spine, and back.

 Naked Binder carries a 3-ringed binder.
 This is what they say about this binder on the website:

 "The Naked Binder is crafted from one piece of board with the hinge pressed directly into it.
 This leaves no weak spots on the binder and makes for a super-strong 3-ring binder.
-An independent lab flexed the Naked Binder 250,000 times without failing which means if you use this binder 20 times a day for 34 years, you still will not break the hinge.
+An independent lab flexed the Naked Binder 250,000 times without failing, which means if you use this binder 20 times a day for 34 years, you still will not break the hinge.
 Now that’s strong."

 Lucky for us eco-friendly pen and pencil alternatives come in all shapes and sizes.
-What's the problem with pens, well, they are made from plastic, most do not come with a refill so they end up in a landfill.
+What's the problem with pens?
+Well, they are made from plastic, most do not come with a refill, so they end up in a landfill.
 Earth911 reports that "Americans toss 1.6 billion disposable pens annually."
 Sheesh...that's a lot of waste.
 And if you think pencils are better, think again, "82,000 trees are cut down annually to produce pencils!"